 Of course, humans are also involved in this ecological network, so that the extinction of a species can also affect us directly or indirectly.
 For example, if you think of the much discussed topic of bee mortality and the consequences that this sad phenomenon can have not only for nature, but also for us, it becomes particularly clear how much extinction can affect us.
 The death of bees would have a massive impact on our diet: there would be a decline in the harvest, especially of fruit and vegetables, which would also have economic consequences.

 The Red List shows which species are severely threatened and how they will be affected by future trends.
 In this way, greater attention can be paid to these species and active efforts can be made to protect them and their habitats in order to prevent their definitive extinction.

 Which endangered species does Natucate support?

-In many of our projects we support endangered animal species and try to prevent extinction with your help.
+In our animal welfare projects / wildlife conservation programmes we support endangered animal species and try to prevent extinction with your help.
 You can learn more about some of these species here.

 Whale shark (Rhincodon typus)

 The whale shark is assigned to category EN, so it is highly endangered.
 Its distribution area is mainly in warm and tropical waters, but in some places it can also be found in abundance, e.g. in the Maldives.
 Threats to the whale shark are mainly due to fishing.
 The animals are either caught deliberately or get caught in fishing nets as by-catch.
 Injuries caused by ship collisions also contribute to them being threatened.
 In 2000 and 2005, whale sharks were still in the category VU, i.e. endangered.
 Without further species protection measures it is assumed that the population of the whale shark will continue to decline.